smokephisticated/smokephisticated/pages/how-to-roll/blunt/blunt.md

 title: "Rolling a Blunt for Beginners: The Ultimate Guide (2019)"
 permalink: "/how-to-roll/blunt/"
 layout: article
-seotitle: "How to Roll a Blunt in 5 Easy Steps (2019)"
+seotitle: "How to Roll a Blunt in 5 Easy Steps (Fat Doinks)"
 description: "In this tutorial you're going to learn exactly how to roll a blunt.
 We're going to teach you how to become a blunt rolling master!"
 ---